How to Make a Simple JavaScript Quiz

 Things to Be Aware of Before Starting

-A few things to know before starting:
+Here are a few things to know before starting:

-• This is a front-end tutorial, meaning that anyone who knows how to look through the source code of a page can find the answers.
+• This is a front-end tutorial, meaning anyone who knows how to look through the source code of a page can find the answers.
 For serious quizzes, the data needs to be handled through the back end, which is beyond the scope of this tutorial.

-• The code in this article uses modern JavaScript syntax (ES6+), meaning it will not be compatible with any versions of Internet Explorer.
+• The code in this article uses modern JavaScript syntax (ES6+), meaning it will not be compatible with any version of Internet Explorer.
 However, it will work just fine on modern browsers, including Microsoft Edge.

 • You’ll need some familiarity with HTML, CSS, and JavaScript, but each line of code will be explained individually.

-The Basic Structure of Your JavaScript Quiz
+Step 1 – The Basic Structure of Your JavaScript Quiz

-• A <div> to hold the quiz
+• A <div> to hold the quiz.

-• A <button> to submit the quiz
+• A <button> to submit the answers.

-• A <div> to display the results
+• A <div> to display the results.

 Here’s how that would look: